DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/computingelements.rst

 This is the general structure in which specific CE descriptions are inserted.
-The CE configuration is part of the general DIRAC configuration It can be placed in the general Configuration Service or in the local configuration of the DIRAC installation.
-Examples of the configuration can be found in the :ref:`full_configuration_example`, in the *Resources/Computing* section.
+The CE configuration is part of the general DIRAC configuration Examples of the configuration can be found in the :ref:`full_configuration_example`, in the *Resources/Computing* section.
 You can find the options of a specific CE in the code documentation: :mod:`DIRAC.Resources.Computing`.